Sultan-Salim-Shaikh/KPMG_virtual_internship/README.md

 5.MS Excel

+## Approach For Data Analysis
+◾ Bike related purchases for last 3 years based on gender

+◾ Top industries contributing the maximum profit and bike related sales

+◾ Wealth segment by age category

+◾ Number of cars owned in each state

+◾ Customer classification

 ## Conclusion 💡
+◾ The top 3 sectors bringing in the highest profit are: Financial Services, Health and Manufacturing.

 ◾As we can see, mostly our new customers are between 25 to 48 years old.

 ◾Number of customers from 48 to 59 years old have big drop in overall percentage of sales.